bl4de/ctf/2018/INSHACK_CTF_2018/crypt0r/Crypt0r_Crypto20.md

 print inp.translate(cross)
 ```

-When I've run it last time, the result was:
+When I've run it for the last time, the result was:

 ```